Is Grass-Fed Beef Really Better For The Planet? Here's The Science

 To many grass-fed advocates, this is one of the main reasons for switching to grass-fed beef.
 After all, cows evolved to live this way.

-"I've been on feedlots farms that have outstanding animal welfare, and I've been on small farms that would make you cringe," says Rowntree, a professor of animal science at Michigan State.
+"I've been on feedlots farms that have outstanding animal welfare, and I've been on small farms that would make you cringe," Rowntree says.
 But he adds, "Managing cattle on pasture in a grass-finishing system to me epitomizes animal welfare."

-Nancy Matsumoto is a journalist based in Toronto and New York City who writes about sustainability, food, sake and Japanese-American culture.
+Nancy Matsumoto is a journalist based in Toronto and New York City who writes about sustainability, food, sake and Japanese American culture.
 You can read more of her work here.